 5. The Score

 The Score is the third book of the Off-Campus series.
-In the first book, Allie Hayes already appeared in little spurts, especially in the Deal, because she happens to be Hannah’s best friend.
+Allie Hayes appears in little spurts in the first book, especially in The Deal, because she is Hannah’s best friend.
 Hannah is the female protagonist of the first book, and they are roommates.
-They live together, and we saw little scenes where she was with her boyfriend, Sean.
+They lived together, and we saw little scenes where she was with her boyfriend, Sean.
 Well, this is following up on that relationship.
 It’s no longer working.

-We’ve also seen little bits of Dean throughout the Deal and The Mistake, and he is worse than both Logan and Graham Garrett combined.
+We’ve also seen little bits of Dean throughout The Deal and The Mistake, and he is worse than Logan and Graham Garrett combined.
 He is known as the hookup king of Briar, and he doesn’t care who sees him.
-So Allie and Dean are alone in the apartment together.
+So, Allie and Dean are alone in the apartment together.

-Their other roommate, Tucker, is off doing his own thing, and they end up getting high and getting drunk and sleeping together.
-Despite Allie’s reservations, she ends up hooking up with him twice, and she is in complete horror about everything right after.
-While the book was amusing, it was also very tragic similar to Kulti.
+Their other roommate, Tucker, is off doing his own thing, and they get high, get drunk, and sleep together.
+Despite Allie’s reservations, she ends up hooking up with him twice and is horrified about everything immediately.
+While the book was amusing, it was also tragic, similar to Kulti.

 Author: Elle Kennedy